usnistgov/FIPS201/_FIPS201/frontend.md

 When Zone 15F indicates Foreign National affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F may be used to denote the country or countries of citizenship.
-If so used, the department or agency shall print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [ISO3166].
+If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [ISO3166].
 Figure 4- 4 illustrates an example of Foreign National color-coding using country abbreviations.

 *Zone 13F—Issue Date*.
-If used, the card issuance date shall be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in Figure 4-3.
+If used, the card issuance date SHALL be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in Figure 4-3.

 *Zone 16F—Photo Border*.
 A border may be used with the photo to further identify employee affiliation, as depicted in Figure 4-3.
 This border may be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
-The photo border shall not obscure the photo.
+The photo border SHALL NOT obscure the photo.
 The border may be a solid or patterned line.
-For solid and patterned lines, red shall be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
+For solid and patterned lines, red SHALL be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
 All other colors may be used at the department or agency’s discretion.